Online Regularized Statistical Learning in Reproducing Kernel Hilbert Space With Non-Stationary Data: Introduction

-\item Secondly, we investigate the relationship between the output of the online regularized learning algorithm and the random Tikhonov regularization path.
-By choosing the appropriate algorithm gains and regularization parameters, we obtain a structural decomposition of the tracking error of the algorithm's output for such a regularization path, which shows that the tracking error is jointly determined by the multiplicative noise depending on the random input data, the sampling error of the random regularization path with respect to the input data, and the drift of the random regularization path.
-Tarr$\grave{\text{e}}$s and Yao \cite{Tarres} showed that for the case with i.i.d. data streams, the tracking error converges to zero in mean square if the drift of the regularization path is slowly time-varying in some sense.
-To remove the reliance on the independence and stationarity of the data, we equivalently decompose the tracking error equation into two types of random difference equations in RKHS, where the non-homogeneous terms are respectively the martingale difference sequence and the drifts of the regularization paths, and further investigate the mean square asymptotic stabilities of these two types of difference equations.
-On this basis, we show that if the random Tikhonov regularization path is slowly time-varying in some sense, then the tracking error of the algorithm's output for the regularization path tends to zero in mean square.
+We investigate the relationship between the output of the algorithm and the random Tikhonov regularization path.
+By choosing the appropriate algorithm gains and regularization parameters, we obtain a structural decomposition of the tracking error of the algorithm's output for the regularization path, which shows that the tracking error is jointly determined by the multiplicative noise depending on the random input data, the sampling error of the regularization path with respect to the input data, and the drift of the regularization path.
+Tarr$\grave{\text{e}}$s and Yao (\cite{Tarres}) showed that for the case with i.i.d. data streams, the tracking error vanishes in mean square if the drift of the regularization path is slowly time-varying in some sense.
+To remove the reliance on the independence and stationarity of the data, we equivalently decompose the tracking error equation into two types of random difference equations in RKHS, where the non-homogeneous terms are the martingale difference sequence and the drifts of the regularization paths respectively, and further investigate the mean square asymptotic stabilities of these two types of difference equations.
+On this basis, we show that if the random Tikhonov regularization path is slowly time-varying in some sense, then the tracking error vanishes in mean square.